 - compilation and systematization of procedures within the Assembly, which will be published in a guide addressed at assemblymen;

 - designing a tool that helps to reflect on the future effects of legal and political decisions;

 - give recommendations on how to ‘translate’ laws into a more understandable language for an informed and involved citizenship.

 In addition, NIMD supports political parties to build their organizational and programmatic capacity in order to be able to respond effectively to the interests of the citizens.
-Since no elections are planned for 2015, political parties can work on further developing their organizations.
+Since no elections were planned for 2015, political parties can work on further developing their organizations.
 Lastly, the programme connects civil society more directly with political parties to fill the gap between these two sectors.
-Therefore, AD will continue working with strategic partners such as AMJUPRE and the GPDM to strengthen women’s political participation and representation.
+Therefore, NIMD will continue working with strategic partners such as AMJUPRE and the GPDM to strengthen women’s political participation and representation.